designgears/nx-sd/README.md

 # nx-sd

 nx-sd is a lightweight, ready-to-use custom firmware package for the Nintendo Switch.
-It includes everything necessary for launching homebrew and custom NSPs.
+It includes everything necessary for launching homebrew.

 ## Quick Start Guide